- What's the difference between eStain® 2.0 Protein Staining System and original eStain® System?

 A: No. For best results, one pack of eStain® Protein Staining Pad is used to stain one gel.
 Discard used eStain® Pad after each staining.

 - Can the eStain® Protein Staining Pads be used on blotting device to stain protein gels?

 A: No. The eStain® Protein Staining Pads are designed to work with eStain® 1.0 and eStain® 2.0 Protein Staining Devices.
 If they are used on blotting device, we can't guarantee satisfactory staining results.

 - Why should I replace the eStain® 2.0 Graphite Electrode?

-A: During electric staining process, the eStain® 2.0 Graphite Electrode will absorb ions from anode pad while lose carbon composition, which will change the conductivity of the graphite electrode, thereby affecting the staining results.
-For best staining results, after 100 uses, the worn eStain® 2.0 Graphite Electrode should be replaced by a new one; the graphite electrode should also be replaced when staining performance is significantly reduced.
+A: During the electric staining process, the eStain® 2.0 Graphite Electrode will absorb ions from the anode pad while losing carbon composition, which will change the conductivity of the graphite electrode, thereby affecting the staining results.
+For best staining results, after 100 uses, the worn eStain® 2.0 Graphite Electrode should be replaced with a new one; the graphite electrode should also be replaced when staining performance is significantly reduced.

 - Which types of protein gels are eStain® 2.0 Protein Staining System compatible with?